genesis81632/go-calc/README.md

 1. Build a docker image for the application and publish it
 1. Deploy the application in a kubernetes cluster - minikube will be fine.
 Deployment technique should be extendible to multiple environments.
 1. Bonus: Build the missing functionality
-1. Anything extra is always welcome
+1. Anything extra is always welcome (If you could use Helm)

-Note: The above tasks should ideally not take you more than a couple of hours to complete.

 ## How to